The Nikkei Matsuri is a Japanese festival at Burnaby‘s Nikkei Museum and Cultural Centre. It’s usually on the Labour Day Weekend in September.

 Matsuri Game Zone

 Popular with children at the Nikkei Matsuri is the Game Zone, which includes a variety of simple midway-type games where you buy tokens to play and have the chance to win prizes.
-Game Zone activities in 2022 include ring toss, balloon darts, bean bag toss and other games that young kids enjoy.
+Game Zone activities in 2023 included ring toss, balloon darts, bean bag toss and other games that young kids could enjoy.

-Highlights of the 2022 Nikkei Matsuri include the following activities and performances (with exact details subject to change):
+Highlights of the 2023 Nikkei Matsuri included the following activities and performances (with exact details subject to change).

 - 12:00 pm – Opening Ceremonies